Simon Rattle: Berlin Philharmonic Orchestra

 In 2006, a new controversy began in the German press as to the quality of Rattle's concerts with the Berlin Philharmonic, with criticism from the German critic Manuel Brug in Die Welt.
 One musician who wrote to the press to defend Rattle was the pianist Alfred Brendel.
 In 2007, the BPO/Rattle recording of Brahms's Ein deutsches Requiem received the Classic FM Gramophone best choral disc award.

-Rattle was originally contracted to lead the BPO through 2012, but in April 2008 the BPO musicians voted to extend his contract as chief conductor for an additional ten years past the next season, to 2018.
+Rattle was originally contracted to lead the BPO until 2012, but in April 2008 the BPO musicians voted to extend his contract as chief conductor for an additional ten years past the next season, to 2018.
 In January 2013, he announced his scheduled departure from the Berlin Philharmonic at the close of the 2017–2018 season.
 His final Berlin Philharmonic concert as chief conductor was at the Waldbühne on 24 June 2018.

 UNICEF appointed Rattle and the BPO as Goodwill Ambassadors in November 2007.
 He is a patron of the Elton John AIDS Foundation.